 The entry fee and details of what is included in the entry package can be found here.

-Athletes will overnight at the Sani Pass Hotel, in hotel accommodation on a room sharing basis
+Athletes will overnight at the Premier Resort Sani Pass, in hotel accommodation on a room sharing basis

-Day 1 starts from the Sani Pass Hotel and incorporates the Gxalingenwa Trail and days 1-3 of the Giant’s Cup Hiking Trail.
+Day 1 starts from the Premier Resort Sani Pass and incorporates the Gxalingenwa Trail and days 1-3 of the Giant’s Cup Hiking Trail.
 Day 1 finishes at Castleburn Farm on the Drakensberg Gardens road.
 The total running distance is 32km.

 Athletes will overnight at the Drakensberg Gardens Golf & Spa Resort, in hotel accommodation on a room sharing basis

 Day 2 starts from Castleburn Farm, and incorporates days 4 and 5 of the Giant’s Cup Hiking Trail.
 Day 2 finishes at the Bushman’s Nek Resort.
 The total running distance is 30km.

 The final night of the race will be at the Bushman’s Nek Resort, in hotel accommodation on a room sharing basis, and includes the Awards Dinner and festivities.